sumnerevans/sumnerevans.com/content/posts/travel/2016-new-england-trip/2016-06-05-montreal-2/index.md

 image: images/tim-hortons.jpg
 build:
   publishResources: false
+summary: |
+  Today we rode the entire hop on hop off circuit and walked around the Montreal underground city.

+  ### Tim Hortons

+  For breakfast we decided to go to Tim Hortons.
+It’s the thing to do in Canada.
+I got a coffee.
+Because that’s what you do at Tim’s.

+  ### Hop on Hop Off Bus

+  It was raining very hard as the weather report predicted so we didn’t want to do anything outside.
+(We were extremely glad that we’d done all of the outside stuff yesterday.)
+The hop on hop off bus was a double decker bus with an open top, but the bottom was covered.
+We had to walk to the bus stop though, and we got pretty wet doing so.
 ---

 Today we rode the entire hop on hop off circuit and walked around the Montreal